andrewpareles/scope-tailwind/README.md

                         # example, "@@myclass" will become "myclass", not "prefix-myclass"
 ```

 You can disable scoping by adding the flag `-s ""`.
 If you don't disable it, you must create an element with the className "scope" (or whatever is in `-s`) in order for your styles to appear.

-The prefix you specify here must agree with the prefix in `tailwind.config.js`.
+The prefix you specify in this command must agree with the prefix in `tailwind.config.js`.

 ## Caveats